 1. Big Beach Bag – One that is either water resistant or a mesh fabric that lets sand drip out!
 Loving this one on Amazon.co.jp.

 2. Big Beach Towels – One for each member of the family.
-We have recently switch to the micro fabric towels which dry super fast and are much more compact.
+We have recently switched to the micro fabric towels which dry super fast and are much more compact.
 Aska manufacturing sells on Amazon.co.jp and has a good selection.
 Buy a big one and you will use it for years – great for traveling.

 2. Grass mats or a plastic sheet – (Leisure Sheet in Japanese –レジャーシート マット) – Some beaches are little more “dusty” than others so you might want a bit more protection between your towel and sand.